ansible/ansible-ai-connect-service/README.md

 ## Application metrics as a Prometheus-style endpoint

-We enabled the Prometheus endpoint to scrape the configuration and check the service status to build observability into the Lightspeed service for monitoring and measuring its availability.
+We enabled the Prometheus endpoint to scrape the configuration and check the service status to build observability into the service for monitoring and measuring its availability.

 To provide feedback for operational needs as well as for continuous service improvement.